Retrieving Group Chat Messages

 are calculated.

-After that the function checks if the messageId
+After that the function checks if the messageId passed by the client falls within the

 current interval.
 If it is not, the function skips directly to the next interval and does not query